 As part of its commitment to continued partnership and engagement with our dual enrollment partners, Wytheville Community College - in accordance with the Virginia Community College System (VCCS) and the National Association of Concurrent Enrollment Partnerships (NACEP) - must offer annual professional development opportunities.
 Additionally, it is the requirement of each dual enrollment instructor to participate in annual professional development.
-Dual enrollment instructors are not required to participate in all professional development activities offered, but they must participate in at least one event each year.
+Dual enrollment instructors are not required to participate in all professional development activities offered, but they must participate in at least one approved event each academic year.

 There are a myriad of ways in which dual enrollment instructors can meet this requirement.
 Professional development must be discipline-specific.
-This is especially true of any professional development outside of the two fall days, even if it is with WCC (TOTAL Training, Workforce Development, etc.) NOTE: This requirement must be led by the Program Head/Faculty Liaison or approved by such person if the professional development is separate from WCC.
+This is especially true of any professional development outside of those days, even if it is with WCC.